 Through therapeutic expressive arts, participants gain personal awareness, social, wellness management and professional skills for creating artwork for exhibit and sale; the ultimate goal is increased independence and community integration.
 Since it’s inception in Downtown Phoenix, Art Awakenings has grown to include additional studios: Tempe in 2003; and the Glendale (now in NW Phoenix), and Casa Grande sites in 2004.
 The extension of the Art Awakenings site in Casa Grande was the beginning of the agency expanding to contract with Cenpatico of Arizona, an additional Regional Behavioral Health Authority (RBHA).
 In 2009, a studio was established in Tuscon with a contract from Community Partnership of Southern Arizona (CPSA).
 In 2010, the program continued to expand, opening studios in Yuma and Parker.
 January of 2011 brought expansion into Cochise county with Bisbee and Douglas sites.
 January of 2012 saw the opening of the Maricopa Youth Studio.
+In January of 2014, the Cochise Mobile Art Unit began offering services throughout Cochise County at partner agency locations.
 Today, PSA Art Awakenings operates 13 studios and five galleries in six counties throughout Arizona.

 In 2002, the Morten Project began.
 The project is collaboration between the TRBHA, Maricopa County Adult Probation and PSA.
 PSA provides the housing and clinical co-occurring treatments for clients who are on probation.